 Interest rates can be set in a number of ways.

 - A variable rate, which can move upwards or downwards during the life of the loan.
 In the UK variable rates usually move in tandem with movements in the official rate of interest.
-Some products (called ‘trackers’) are specifically linked to official Bank of England rates.
+Some products (called ‘trackers’) are specifically linked to specific rates of interest such as the official Bank of England rates (Bank Rate).

-Most commonly, personal loans are set at a fixed rate; credit card debt and overdrafts are set at a variable rate; while mortgage lending is split between the three interest rate forms defined above.
-However, between 2008 and 2013 the volume of ‘capped rate’ mortgage business was very small, with new mortgage lending in the UK being divided between fixed rate and variable rate.
+Most commonly, personal loans are set at a fixed rate; credit card debt and overdrafts are set at a variable rate; while mortgage lending is split between the four interest rate forms defined above.

 You will explore mortgages in detail in Week 6.